yaminisankar06/M1_calendar_utility/1_Requirements/README.md

 OPPURTUNITIES -By marking important dates amd having a routine check on calendars will help us in discharging our duties on date.

-THREAT -If we dont access the features correctly it will lead to error hence creating a collapsed environment and not enableding us to deleiver our duties on date .
+THREAT -If we dont access the features correctly it will lead to error hence creating a collapsed environment and not enabling us to deliver our duties on date .

     5W & 1H
 WHAT- This is a project which allow us to have a note on important dates , finding the dates or months or year.